TorresjDev/Python-Projects/README.md

 ## 📝 License

-This repository is for educational and demonstration purposes
+This repository is for educational and demonstration purposes only.